-So, to Recap, here are references you shouldn’t include:
+So, to recap, here are the types of references you shouldn’t include:

 Having professional references who are ready to put in a good word for you is super important.
-Remember not to list your references on a resume, but to have a references page ready if the employers asks.
-You can check out our post which includes a references page template.
+Remember not to list your references on a resume, but to have a reference page ready if the employer asks.

 Good luck with your job search!